joebew42/ex_chat/README.md

   - `bar_user` associated to the token `bar_token`
 - Maybe the `AuthenticationService` is a "Repository" instead.
 Consider to rename it
 - Provide a real implementation of the `AuthenticationService`
-- Extract a collaborator for the `WebSocketClient` that will be responsible to understand if there is an existing user_session for a given access_token
+- Extract a collaborator for the `WebSocketClient` that will be responsible to understand if there is an existing user_id for a given access_token
 - Update the UI in order to handle the user id
 - It seems that we have a [websocket idle timeout issue](https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/#_keeping_the_connection_alive).
 Increase the idle timeout to 10 minutes
 - Handle the connection when the provided access token is empty or not valid (no user session associated)